 As a side note, I have totally fallen in love with the King Arthur Flour baking blog.
-I know I'm a little late to the party, but their recipes are totally hitting it out of the ballpark everytime.
+I know I'm a little late to the party, but their recipes are totally hitting it out of the ballpark every time.

 So these are king cupcakes because they are flavored with nutmeg, vanilla, and lemon, apparently traditional king cake flavors (how did I miss that last year?).
-They're also frosted with a cream cheese frosting, mimicing the cream cheese filling you frequently find inside a king cake.
+They're also frosted with a cream cheese frosting, mimicking the cream cheese filling you frequently find inside a king cake.

 Anyway, I was really excited these cupcakes turned out well, since they were my first from-scratch batch.
 It was surprisingly easy to make cupcakes from scratch- as easy as from a box!- and they tasted just as good, if not better (oh, how I love cake from a box, though).

 And of course, since we had the green and gold out, M. made some Packers themed cupcakes (also my high school colors, yeah, North Harford!).